 To alleviate the stress of potential issues that do not fall under officially-sanctioned absences, we've incorporated an "average/replace" policy (the lowest of the four progress exams will be replaced by the average of the four progress exams).
 This "average/replace" policy will help to minimize the impact of a single poor performance but it will not completely disappear.
-For example, if a student has the following scores: Exam 1 score of 140/150, Exam 2 score of 70/150, Exam 3 score of 120/150, and Exam 4 score of 130/150, then their average/replace score will be 115/150 and it will replace the original Exam 2 score.
+For example, if a student has the following scores: Exam 1 score of 160/200, Exam 2 score of 70/150, and Exam 3 score of 160/200, then their average/replace score will be 130/200 and it will replace the original Exam 2 score.

-Any and all exam grade disputes or Scantron confirmations must be performed within two weeks of the scheduled exam date.
+Any and all exam grade disputes or Scantron confirmations must be performed within one week of the scheduled exam date.
 Bubbling errors will not be negotiated.
-Additionally, a 5 point penalty will be applied for failure to bubble in a UFID or not taking the exam in the assigned room, and a 30 point penalty will be applied for failure to bubble in a form code or bubbling in an incorrect form code.
+Additionally, a 5 point penalty will be applied for failure to bubble in a UFID or not taking the exam in the assigned room, and a 40 point penalty will be applied for failure to bubble in a form code or bubbling in an incorrect form code.